General rules for amateur endurance races

 12. REGISTRATIONS AND APPLICATION FORMS

 12.1.
-Registration (Annex 3) is handed in by every competitor of the team for each event before the deadline of registration for each event specified in the relevant Special Provisions by fax, or in electronic or in written form.
-By handing in the application form in person according to the Annex 4 during the technical and administrative check the competitor confirms that he or she has read and understands these instructions and undertakes on his or her behalf and on behalf of all the team members that they will conform to them without reservations.
-In exceptional cases the organizer can accept a competitor´s application form received after the application deadline which is the end of the technical and administrative check.
+Registration is handed in by every competitor of the team for each event before the deadline of registration for each event specified in the relevant Special Provisions by fax, or in electronic (WEB) or in written form.
+By submiting the registration form or handing it in in person during the technical and administrative check the competitor confirms that he or she has read and understands these instructions and undertakes on his or her behalf and on behalf of all the team members that they will conform to them without reservations.
+In exceptional cases the organizer can accept a competitor´s registration form received after the registration deadline which is the end of the technical and administrative check.

 12.2.
 The organizer has the right to refuse an application form for a particular race specifying